gaps and opportunities

 Therapy platforms generally offer access to coaches through monthly subscriptions but lack tools that directly support the therapy process.
 Only a few, including our key competitors Inflow and Agave Health, included features like emotion or symptom check-ins.

-This gap in therapy-support tools indicated a unique opportunity for Cog to develop features that actively support the therapeutic journey, positioning the app as a comprehensive solution for users.
+This gap in therapy-support tools indicated a unique opportunity to develop features that actively support the therapeutic journey.

 Key research findings